VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 domain expert, an IT Pro, and a business manager.
 They will all comment from their own perspectives.

-![Vikram][personavikram]
+![Gary][personagary]
-Vikram is a CQRS expert.
+Gary is a CQRS expert.
 He checks that a CQRS based solution will work for a company and will provide tangible benefits.
 He is a cautious person, for good reason.